tonethar/IGME-330-Master/notes/HW-wc-2.md

 ```

 - Test it!
-- PS - you can get rid of the annoying habit of the `<igm-footer>` text to keep being selected, with this CSS rule:
+- PS - you can get rid of the annoying habit of the `<igm-footer>` text to keep being selected, with this CSS rule - put it in the `IGMFooter` component:

 ```css
 user-select: none;